AndyButland/UmbracoMapper/ReadMe.md

 	- Handled special case conversion of string "1" (from Archetype) to boolean true
 - 1.4.12
 	- Fixed issue with [use of recursive and source property attributes on same property](http://our.umbraco.org/projects/developer-tools/umbraco-mapper/bugs,-questions,-suggestions/60295-Property-Mapping-issue)
+- 1.4.13
+	- Added Ignore property to property mapping [to allow for the omission of some fields from mapping](http://our.umbraco.org/projects/developer-tools/umbraco-mapper/bugs,-questions,-suggestions/60525-PropertySets)

 ## Credits